kenhkan/angular-curve/README.md

    generate documentation for you, docco-style: `pip pygments`
 4. Get NPM deps: `npm install`
 5. Get Bower deps: `bower install`
-6. In `app/assets/index.html`, configure the app by specifying your app name, base URL, etc. This file is the entry point.
-Add any static references here and a copy of which will be produced upon building to `404.html` to ensure not-found errors are catched by AngularJS.
+6. In `app/assets/index.html`, remember to configure your project by playing around with the `window.CURVE_APP` global variable.

+## Configuration

+Configuration is done via the `window.CURVE_APP` global object.
+Available
+configuration:

+* `name`: The application name that will be registered with Angular.
+Use this other than hard-coding your application name as that saves you from having to go into the loader and hard-code the name there.
+* `base`: This is the base URL to load the rest of the assets.
+Default to the current domain
+* `element`: This is the root element that the loader will bootstrap on.
+  Default to the `document.body` element

 ## Usage